NorthCoastChurch/IT-Policy/Policy-9-Email-and-Messaging-Systems.md

 Incoming emails are scanned for malicious file attachments.
 If an attachment is identified as having an extension known to be associated with malware, or prone to abuse by malware or bad actors or otherwise poses heightened risk, the attachment will be removed from the email prior to delivery.
 Email rejection is achieved through listing domains and IP addresses associated with malicious actors along with other threat sensing technologies.
 Any incoming email originating from a known malicious actor will not be delivered.
 Any email account misbehaving by sending out spam will be shut down.
 A review of the account will be performed to determine the cause of the actions.

-E-mail is to be used for business purposes and in a manner that is consistent with other forms of professional business communication.
+E-mail is to be used for business purposes only and in a manner that is consistent with other forms of professional business communication.
 All outgoing attachments are automatically scanned for virus and malicious code.
 The transmission of a harmful attachment can not only cause damage to the recipient’s system, but also harm North Coast Church’s reputation.
 The following activities are prohibited by policy:

-- Users are prohibited from automatically forwarding or integrating email to third-party applications or systems.
+- Users are prohibited from automatically forwarding or integrating email to third-party clients, applications or systems.
 Individual messages which are forwarded intentionally must not contain confidential or sensitive information.
-- Users are prohibited from using third-party email systems and storage servers such as Google, Yahoo, MSN Hotmail, iCloud, etc. to conduct North Coast Church business, to create or memorialize any binding transactions, or to store or retain email on behalf of North Coast Church.
+- Users are prohibited from using third-party email systems and storage servers such as Google, Yahoo, Hotmail, iCloud, etc. to conduct North Coast Church business, to create or memorialize any binding transactions, or to store or retain email on behalf of North Coast Church.
 - Sending e-mail that may be deemed intimidating, harassing, or offensive.
 This includes, but is not limited to: abusive language, politics/political beliefs, sexually explicit remarks or pictures, profanities, defamatory or discriminatory remarks regarding race, creed, color, gender, age, religion, sexual orientation, national origin, or disability.
 Employees who receive any emails with this content from any North Coast Church employee should report the matter to their supervisor immediately.
 - Using e-mail for conducting personal business.
-- Using e-mail for the purposes of sending SPAM or other unauthorized solicitations.
+- Sending unsolicited email messages, including sending "junk mail" or other advertising material to individuals who did not specifically request such material (email spam).
 - Violating copyright laws by illegally distributing protected works.
 - Sending e-mail using another person’s e-mail account, except when authorized to send messages for another while serving in an administrative support role.
 - Creating a false identity to bypass policy.
 - Forging or attempting to forge e-mail messages.
-- Using unauthorized e-mail software.
-- Knowingly disabling the automatic scanning of attachments on any North Coast Church computer.
 - Knowingly circumventing e-mail security measures.
 - Sending or forwarding joke e-mails, chain letters, or hoax letters.
 - Sending unsolicited messages to large groups, except as required to conduct North Coast Church business.
 - Sending excessively large messages or attachments.
 - Knowingly sending or forwarding email with computer viruses.
 - Setting up or responding on behalf of North Coast Church without management approval.
-- Signing up for personal subscription services using any @northcoastchurch.com address.
+- Signing up for personal subscription services (e.g. Netflix, Hulu, Evernote, Dropbox, Disney+, Spotify, Notion, etc.) using any @northcoastchurch.com address.
-- Signing up for free or paid trials of software products or services without prior authorization from the IT Department.
+- Signing up for free, paid or trials of software products or services without prior authorization from the IT Department.

 All confidential or sensitive North Coast Church material transmitted via e-mail, outside North Coast Church’s network, must be encrypted.
 Passwords to decrypt the data should not be sent via email.